Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.
+- On the boards, the Knicks are ranked seventh in the NBA, allowing 42 rebounds per contest.

-- In terms of assists, the Knicks are 13th in the NBA, allowing 25.1 per game.
+- The Knicks are the 13th-ranked squad in the league, allowing 25.1 assists per game.

 Bam Adebayo vs. the Knicks